xfthhxk/jsk/README.md

 ## TODO
-Updating a schedule should find all triggers associated with the schedule and update them by calling Scheduler.rescheduleJob(Trigger old, Trigger new)
-  * Find all job-schedule-id instances where the schedule-id is x.
-  * Create new triggers for them and call rescheduleJob

-On startup read jobs and schedules from database and create jobs and triggers
+* On startup read jobs and schedules from database and create jobs and triggers
+* UI for displaying job executions
+  * Have multiple sections
+    a.
+Executing
+    b.
+Finished Successfully
+    c.
+Errored

 Three types are most important: